-Are you planning a trip to Amsterdam?
+Are you planning a trip to Amsterdam and wondering what to eat?
 If so, this blog post on Amsterdam food and drink will be very helpful.
-In this post I will review the best places to eat in Amsterdam.
+In this post I will review the best Amsterdam restaurants.
 I will also discuss an Amsterdam walking food tour and food hall.

 I wasn’t sure what to expect in terms of Amsterdam food.
 The only traditional Amsterdam food that came to mind was Dutch apple pie-which I love.